juspky/electron-game-of-life/README.md

 This is a modern themed game of life implimentation made with [Electron], [React] and [styled components]

-Made for [Code Competition] by IT-Talents
+Made for this [Code Competition] by IT-Talents

 Check: [Example patterns] for some inspirations